NaeviusUAV/EasyTX/README.md

 data=receive()       # will block here until data is received, returns it in the exact same list.
 ```

-thats it, 2 lines is all it takes!
+2 lines of code is all it takes

 # setup - Receiver esp32